tabeyti/jenkins-jack/README.md

 code --install-extension .\jenkins-jack-0.0.1.vsix # ...or whatever version was built
 ```

-## Support
+## Contributing
 Do you have a feature request or would like to report a bug?
-Super duper!
-Create an issue via Github's [issue tracker](https://github.com/tabeyti/jenkins-jack/issues).
+Are you super motivated and want to submit a change?
+Do you think you're better than me?
+Most excellent!

-Currently, there are no hard guidelines defined for feature requests, bugs, or questions since I have no idea what I'm doing.
-These will become more defined as interest in the project increases or something something.
+Please see the [contribution guide](CONTRIBUTING.md) for more deets.

 ## Authors